-TSP approximation algorithms with a better approximation ratio than 3/2 have been developed in several classes of graphs; refer to Table 2.
+Over years, approximation algorithms for TSP in several classes of graphs were developed, with a better approximation ratio than 3/2; refer to Table 2.
 However it was not always checked whether there exist examples of graphs from the corresponding classes, for which Christofides' algorithm may produce a tour longer than the proposed approximation algorithms.
-For the classes of graphs, studied in [4, 6, 30, 32] such examples are readily available; for the classes studied in [7, 19, 35] they are yet to be found.
+For the classes of graphs, studied in [4, 6, 32, 30] such examples are readily available; for the classes studied in [19, 35, 7] they are yet to be found.

-Theorem 6.3 suggests another example of a class of graphs (high-girth planar subcubic graphs) for which there exists an approximation algorithm with a better performance than Christofides' algorithm.
-Unfortunately, as the next theorem shows, it is not possible to find a graph from the class for which Christofides' algorithm will perform worse than the Chinese-Postman-based algorithm from Theorem 6.3.
+Theorem 6.3 suggests another example of a class of graphs (high-girth planar subcubic graphs) for which there exists an approximation algorithm with a better performance than Christofides'

+algorithm.
+Unfortunately, as the next theorem shows, it is not possible to find a graph from the class, for which Christofides' algorithm will perform worse than the Chinese-Postman-based algorithm from Theorem 6.3.